Air Departure Tax

 The Air Departure Tax (Scotland) Act 2017 made provision for such a tax.

-The Scottish Government remains fully committed to introducing the ADT when a solution to the Highlands and Islands exemption issue has been found.
-Air connectivity is critical for the Highlands and Islands and the existing exemption must remain in place to protect remote and rural communities, and to ensure that the devolved powers are not compromised.
+The Scottish Government remains fully committed to introducing ADT when a solution to the Highlands and Islands exemption issue has been found.
+Air connectivity is critical for the Highlands and Islands and we are working with the UK Government to design a new exemption to protect remote and rural communities, and to ensure that the devolved powers are not compromised.

-Following the advice from the UK Committee on Climate Change in 2019 – and the 2045 target for net-zero emissions adopted as a result – we came to the conclusion that the economic benefits we had sought through our policy of reducing ADT were not compatible with our new emissions targets.
+In 2019, following advice from the UK Committee on Climate Change and Scotland’s commitment to reach net-zero emissions by 2045, we came to the conclusion that the economic benefits we had sought through our policy of reducing ADT were not compatible with our new emissions targets.

 We will continue to work with the UK Government to find a solution that remains consistent with our climate ambitions.
 The UK Government will maintain the application and administration of APD in Scotland in the interim.